How to Keep Your Dog Safe in Severe Winter Weather

-“It is very important to keep your pet safe and healthy during the winter season, especially during storms,” says Dr. Aaron Vine, a veterinarian at Central Veterinary Associatesopens in a new tab.
+“It is very important to keep your pet safe and healthy during the winter season, especially during storms,” Dr. Aaron Vine, a veterinarian at Central Veterinary Associatesopens in new tab, tells Kinship.
 “The extreme cold may have an adverse effect on your pet’s health, so pet parents must take the necessary precautions for their pets when bringing them outside.
-It is especially important during extreme weather circumstances to ensure that your pet is microchippedopens in a new tab, which makes it easier to locate them.
+It is especially important during extreme weather circumstances to ensure that your pet is microchipped, which makes it easier to locate them.
 In the event they become ill as a result of being exposed to the elements, please bring them to a veterinarian immediately.”

-1. Always dry off your wet dog.
+1. Always dry off your wet dog

-2. Keep bedding warm.
+2. Keep bedding warm

 Make sure your dog has a warm place to sleep, off the floor and away from all drafty areas.
 A cozy pet bed with a warm blanket or pillow is the next best thing to letting your pup sleep in bed with you.

-3. Hold off on haircuts.
+3. Hold off on haircuts

-Save for extreme circumstances, you should never shave down your dogopens in a new tab during the winter.
+Unless there are extreme circumstances, you should never shave down your dog during the winter.
 Their long, thick coats are vital for protection from the cold.
-If you have a short-haired breed, consider getting them a coat or a sweater with coverageopens in a new tab from the base of the tail to the belly.
+If you have a short-haired breed, consider getting them a coat or a sweater with coverage from the base of the tail to the belly.

-4. Shorten bathroom breaks.
+4. Shorten bathroom breaks

-If you have a puppy or senior pet who is sensitive to the cold, it may be difficult to take them outsideopens in a new tab.
-Shorten bathroom breaks to quick trips outside rather than long walks, or use pee padsopens in a new tab on particularly nippy nights so your pet doesn’t hold it and risk getting a UTI.opens in a new tab If your pet gets cabin fever from the limited exercise, turn to indoor interactive gamesopens in a new tab to keep them mentally and physically stimulated.
-And when they do make it outdoors, always ensure they’re wearing a warm sweater or jacketopens in a new tab.
+If you have a puppy or senior pet who is sensitive to the cold, it may be difficult to take them outside.
+Shorten bathroom breaks to quick trips rather than long walks, or use pee pads on particularly nippy nights so your pet doesn’t hold it and risk getting a UTI.
+If your pet gets cabin fever from the limited exercise, you can turn to indoor interactive games to keep them mentally and physically stimulated.
+And when they do make it outdoors, always ensure they’re wearing a warm sweater or jacket.

 5. Bring outdoor pets in